-The goal of teaching Yoga Philosophy to students is to give comprehensive knowledge about therapeutic basis of yoga as mentioned in ancient literature including Vedās, Upanishads, and shat darshanas etc. The essence of Vedas and Upanishads will be understood.
-Students can adopt it as their life style and will be prepared to teach others the benefits of such lifestyle.
+Sr. No. At the end of semester, student will be able: CO 1 to give comprehensive knowledge about therapeutic basis of yoga as mentioned in ancient literature including Vedās, Upanishads, and shat darshanas etc. CO2 To get well verse with the essence of Vedas and Upanishads.
+CO3 To adopt it as their life style.
+CO4 To teach others the benefits of such lifestyle.